NETiSACK/brunch-f2fs/README.md

 - ROOT-C
 - OEM

-This fork also containing additional kernel patches:
+This fork also using additional kernel patches:
 - [Kernel Compiler Patch by graysky2][kernel-compiler-patch]
 - [BORE Scheduler][bore-scheduler]